4nubianstudies/cnd/README.md

 All data contained herein are licensed under a CC BY 4.0 International License (https://creativecommons.org/licenses/by/4.0/).

-The Comparative Nubian Dictionary is a project of the Union for Nubian Studies (https://unionfornubianstudies.org/).
-Data entry by Vincent W.J. van Gerven Oei.
+The Comparative Nubian Dictionary is a project of the Union for Nubian Studies (https://unionfornubianstudies.org/), edited by Vincent W.J. van Gerven Oei.